anmarjarjees/arduino-code/README.md

 **Source:**
 - Check the official [Arduino Uno Rev3 documentation](https://store-usa.arduino.cc/collections/boards/products/arduino-uno-rev3):
     - Scroll down to the "Documentation" tab
-    - Under "Input and Output", you’ll find this text:
+    - Under "Input and Output", you'll find this text:
         > *"Each of the 14 digital pins on the Uno can be used as an input or output using pinMode(), digitalWrite(), and digitalRead() functions.
 They operate at 5 volts.
 Each pin can provide or receive 20 mA as recommended operating conditions and has an internal pull-up resistor (disconnected by default) of 20-50kohm."*

 ### Conclusion:
 - Arduino Pin Voltage = 5V
-- This is the value we will use in our Ohm’s Law calculations.
+- This is the value we will use in our Ohm's Law calculations.

 #### Our Formula with the values:
 Based on the values (what we have searched above) we found: